jorgecarleitao/pyglet-gui/docs/viewer.rst

 .. class:: Managed

     A managed is an abstract class from where all GUI elements derive from.
-    Like the name suggests, it is managed by a :class:`~pyglet_gui.core.Manager`.
+    Like the name suggests, it is managed by a :class:`~pyglet_gui.manager.Manager`.
 It is attached to a manager using

     .. method:: set_manager